Erik Kruskopf

-Erik Georg Ragnar Kruskopf (born 29 August 1930 in Helsinki) is a Finland-Swedish art critic, art historian and writer.
+Erik Georg Ragnar Kruskopf (29 August 1930 – 9 April 2026) was a Finnish art critic, art historian and writer.

+Life and career

-Kruskopf was director of the Nordic Art Centre (Nordiska Konstförbundet) near Helsinki.
-He has been assistant director at the Finnish National Opera, culture editor at the Finnish newspaper Hufvudstadsbladet, and art history professor at the University of Tromsø.
+A member of Finland's Swedish-speaking community, Kruskopf was director of the Nordic Art Centre (Nordiska Konstförbundet) near Helsinki.
+He was assistant director at the Finnish National Opera, culture editor at the Finnish newspaper Hufvudstadsbladet, and art history professor at the University of Tromsø.
 In 1984, he curated an exhibition at the Mingei International Museum, California, of artefacts made by the Sámi peoples.

-He was awarded the Tollanderska Prize in 2001.
+He was awarded the Tollander’s Prize in 2001.

+Kruskopf died on 9 April 2026, at the age of 95.